Skip to Main Content Skip to Site Map Skip to Accessibility Statement

 Pre-exposure prophylaxis (PrEP) is a prevention method taken by someone who does not have HIV to prevent them getting HIV.

-Information about PrEP can be found here Pre-exposure prophylaxis (PrEP) for HIV
+Information about PrEP can be found here pre-exposure prophylaxis (PrEP) for HIV